WebbPulse/CarModPicker-Backend/README.md

-To start server outside of docker: uvicorn app.main:app --reload --host 0.0.0.0 --port 8000

-Local debug steps if no DB volume exists:
+Useful commands:
 - docker compose up -d
+    - to build the backend, the prod db, and the test db for unit tests
 - alembic upgrade head
+    - to get db schema up to date
+- pytest
+    - to trigger unit tests
+- uvicorn app.main:app --reload --host 0.0.0.0 --port 8000
+    - To start server outside of docker